 The stereo / flow benchmark consists of 194 training image pairs and 195 test image pairs, saved in loss less png format.
 Our evaluation server computes the average number of bad pixels for all non-occluded or occluded (=all groundtruth) pixels.
 We require that all methods use the same parameter set for all test pairs.
 Our development kit provides details about the data format as well as MATLAB / C++ utility functions for reading and writing disparity maps and flow fields.

 Our evaluation table ranks all methods according to the number of non-occluded erroneous pixels at the specified disparity / end-point error threshold.
 All methods providing less than 100 % density have been interpolated using simple background interpolation as explained in the corresponding header file in the development kit.
 For each method we show:

-- Middlebury Stereo Evaluation: The classic stereo evaluation benchmark, featuring four test images in version 2 of the benchmark, with very accurate ground truth from a structured light system.
-38 image pairs are provided in total.
+Middlebury Optical Flow Evaluation: The classic optical flow evaluation benchmark, featuring eight test images, with very accurate ground truth from a shape from UV light pattern system.
+24 image pairs are provided in total.